Jagged Little Pill (musical): Act I

 Frankie and Nick go to the party ("Lancer's Party (So Pure)").
 Frankie and Phoenix find each other and leave the crowded party to talk alone, and they discuss their imperfect family lives.
-Meanwhile, Jo doesn't attend the party because her mom forced her to go to a church function.
-Jo's mom scolds her for not dressing femininely enough ("That I Would Be Good").
-The next morning, Jo shows Frankie pictures that are circulating throughout the school of Bella, Nick's friend, who was drunk, passed out, and had her shirt pulled up at the party.
-Students are making fun of Bella and calling her a slut.
-Frankie and Jo go to Bella's house, despite barely knowing her, to check on her.
+Meanwhile, Jo doesn't attend the party because their mom forced them to go to a church function.
+Jo's mom scolds them for not dressing femininely enough ("That I Would Be Good").
+The following day, Jo shows Frankie pictures that are circulating throughout the school of Bella, Nick's friend, who was drunk, passed out, and had her shirt pulled up at the party.
+Other students quickly mock Bella, calling her a slut.
+Despite barely knowing her, Frankie and Jo go to Bella's house to check on her.
 Bella reveals that Andrew, Nick's best friend, was the one who took the pictures and raped her.
-Frankie goes home and wakes Nick up to reprimand him about not going to the police because he was the only one who saw how drunk Bella was.
-Nick brushes off Bella's claim, saying that Bella was being dramatic per usual.
-MJ overhears the conversation and insists that Nick should not come forward as it might ruin his reputation.
+Frankie goes home and wakes Nick up to reprimand him about not going to the police, since he was the only one who saw how drunk Bella was.
+Nick brushes off Bella's claim, accusing her of being dramatic.
+MJ overhears the conversation and insists that Nick not come forward as it might ruin his reputation.
 MJ blames Bella for what happened since she chose to drink, but she is visibly upset by the story ("Wake Up").
 MJ walks to the church for the first time in a while to pray about her failing marriage, struggling relationship with Frankie, and for help with her addiction.
-She then reflects on her own memory of being raped in college, but blames herself and feels it was God's plan for her ("Forgiven").
+She then reflects on her memory of being raped in college, but blames herself and feels it was God's plan for her ("Forgiven").

 Act II

 Steve and MJ go to their first marriage counseling session, despite MJ's reluctance ("Not the Doctor").
 Meanwhile, Frankie and Phoenix hang out at a playground and end up sleeping together ("Head over Feet").
 Jo enters the Healys' house uninvited ("Your House") and walks in on Frankie and Phoenix.
 Jo gets mad and storms out of Frankie's room.
-MJ and Steve come home early and Jo tells them that Frankie and Phoenix had sex.
-Phoenix leaves quickly, leaving Frankie alone with her parents.
+MJ and Steve come home early, and Jo tells them that Frankie and Phoenix had sex.
+Phoenix flees quickly, leaving Frankie alone with her parents.
 MJ and Steve reprimand her for having sex so young.
 Frankie comes out to her parents as bisexual, and she gets mad at her parents for disapproving of her consensual sex but not caring about Bella's rape.
-Frankie runs away to New York City.
-Steve and MJ fight about Steve not being present during Frankie's childhood.
-Frankie takes a train alone to New York ("Unprodigal Daughter").
+She subsequently runs away from the house.
+Steve and MJ fight about the former not being present during Frankie's childhood, while Frankie takes a train alone to New York ("Unprodigal Daughter").
 When she gets lost in the city, Frankie calls Phoenix.
 She tells him that she loves him and that he should come pick her up.
-When Phoenix doesn't say 'I love you' back and that he needs to stay at home to help his sister with a medical condition, Frankie gets angry and feels that Phoenix used her for her body.
+However, when Phoenix doesn't say "I love you" back and says he needs to stay at home to help his sister with a medical condition, Frankie gets angry, feeling that Phoenix used her for her body.